Qt Connect Signal Parent Slot

 this is, we stated the sender object's name, the signal we want to connect, the receiver object's name and the slot to connect the signal to.

-Now there's an automatic way to connect signals and slots by means of QMetaObject's ability to make connections between signals and Parentsuitably-named slots.
+Now there's an automatic way to connect signals and slots by means of QMetaObject's ability to make connections between signals and suitably-named slots.
 And that's the key: if we use an appropriate naming convention, signals and slots will be properly connected without the need to write additional code for that to happen.
 So by declaring and implementing a slot with a name that follows the following convention:

-uicQt connect signal parent slot machine (the User Interface Compiler of Qt) will automatically generate code in the dialog's
+uic (the User Interface Compiler of Qt) will automatically generate code in the dialog's

 So back to our example, the class implementing the slot must define it like this: